ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 # CPE 1040 - Spring 2020

-## Assignment 6: Flip-flops
+## Lesson & Assignment 006: Flip-flops

 Author: Ivo Georgiev, PhD
-Last updated: 2020-03-15
+Last updated: 2020-03-17
-Code: b49e4fe11d5571df7bc8ee98a0d719db43a8cedc
+Code: b7700c9ccc9a009aacc7e5451992c43cc3135f87

-This is assignment 6 for the Spring 2020 installment of the CPE 1040 - Intro to Computer Engineering course at MSU Denver.
+This is lesson and assignment 006 for the Spring 2020 installment of the CPE 1040 - Intro to Computer Engineering course at MSU Denver.

 **Conversion to Take-Home TODOs:**
 1. Turn into a lesson-n-assignment: